nec-research/agentquest/README.md

 # README

+> ⚠️ The latest version of AgentQuest is available in the [main](https://github.com/nec-research/agentquest/tree/main) branch.

 This repository contains the code for the demo paper:

 **AgentQuest: A Modular Benchmark Framework to Measure Progress and Improve LLM Agents**